Jacob Steen Christensen

-Jacob Steen Christensen (born 25 June 2001), simply known as Jaxe, is a Danish professional footballer who plays for FC Nordsjælland in the Danish Superliga.
+Jacob Steen Vestergaard Christensen (born 25 June 2001), also known as Jaxe, is a Danish professional footballer who plays for Molde in Norwegian Eliteserien.

-Club career
+Career

+FC Nordsjælland

-Jaxe played for Akademisk Boldklub (AB) before moving to FC Nordsjælland at the age of 12.
+Christensen played for Akademisk Boldklub (AB) before moving to FC Nordsjælland at the age of 12.
 In preparation for the 2018–19 season, he practiced with the first team.
 He was later permanently promoted to the first team by head coach Kasper Hjulmand.

 On 15 July 2018, the first matchday of the new season, he made his debut at the age of 17 in a 1–1 draw against Esbjerg fB in the Danish Superliga, when he came on for Benjamin Hansen in the 73rd minute of the game.
 On 1 October, he signed a contract extension, keeping him a part of Nordsjælland until 2021.
-Jaxe established himself as a substitute and made 22 league appearances during his first season, in which he did not score.
+Christensen established himself as a substitute and made 22 league appearances during his first season, in which he did not score.

-In the following season – 2019–20 – Jaxe made his breakthrough as a starter.
+In the following season – 2019–20 – Christensen made his breakthrough as a starter.
 On 31 August 2019, he scored his first goal in the Superliga in a 2–1 home win over Hobro IK.
 During the season, he made 32 league appearances in which he scored one goal.

+1. FC Köln

+In July 2023, Christensen joined Bundesliga club 1.FC Köln on a free transfer and signed a contract until 2026.
+He made his debut for the club in DFB Pokal on 14 August 2023 appearing as a substitute against VfL Osnabrück, in a 3-1 win away after extra time for his new club.
+He made his Bundesliga debut appearing as a substitute in a 1-1 draw on 27 January 2024 away against VfL Wolfsburg.
+He made his first league start for the club on 13 April 2024, away against Bayern Munich.

+Molde

+On 1 September 2025, Christensen signed a contract with Molde in Norway until the end of 2028.